YuriGor/deepdash/README.md

     checkCircular: false,      // Check each value to not be one of the parents, to avoid circular references.
     includeCircularPath: true, /* If found some circular reference - include a path to it into the result or skip it.
                                   Option ignored if `checkCircular:false`. */
-    leafsOnly: true            /* Return paths to childless values only by default.
+    leafsOnly: true,           /* Return paths to childless values only by default.
-                                  Or all the paths will be returned, including parents, if set to false. */ }
+                                  Or all the paths will be returned, including parents, if set to false. */
+    pathFormat: 'string',      /* 'string'|'array' - specifies the format of paths.
+                                  'array' is better for performance. 'string' is better for readability. */ }
 )
 ```